 Student employees' children may not accompany their parents to work.

 Student employees should stay near their designated area so that student clients can easily find them.
-Vistitation from one area to another during down time is not allowed.
-Student employees should be working on area projsects or CRLA.
+Vistitation from one area to another during down time is not allowed, unless you have been asked to help in that area.

 Student employees will be responsible for accurate reporting of hours worked and a timely submission of timesheets to supervisors for processing.
+Timesheets should be updated each work shift.
+Not ahead or after the fact.
 Timesheets are due on the 15th and end of month.
 Pay days are the 5th and 20th of each month.